MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 ## Basic example

 The following example shows a simple module definition in a source file called *`Example.ixx`*.
 The *`.ixx`* extension is required for module interface files in Visual Studio.
 In this example, the interface file contains the function definition and the declaration.
 However, the definitions can be also placed in one or more separate files (as shown in a later example).
 The `export module Example;` statement indicates that this file is the primary interface for a module called `Example`.
-The **`export`** modifier on `f()` indicates that this function will be visible when `Example` is imported by another program or module.
+The **`export`** modifier on `f()` indicates that this function is visible when `Example` is imported by another program or module.
 The module references a namespace `Example_NS`.

 ```cpp
 export module Example;